EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 consequences of a third strike.
 But, the consequences of a third strike in all future cases were not put into issue by the motion.
-And, Sargent explains that the statement was meant to convey only that Cox would be barred from filing cases pursuant to § 1915 --- the statute at issue --- which addresses only in forma pauperis filings.
+And, Sargent explains that the statement was meant to convey only that Cox would be barred from filing cases pursuant to § 1915---the statute at issue --- which addresses only in forma pauperis filings.
 Thus, although Sargent's statement of the consequences of obtaining a third strike perhaps was not completely thorough, it can plausibly be read as a mere shorthand